Dynatrace/helm-charts/dynatrace-oneagent-operator/README.md

 ## License

-Dynatrace OneAgent Operator is under Apache 2.0 license.
+Dynatrace OneAgent Operator Helm Chart is under Apache 2.0 license.
 See [LICENSE](../LICENSE) for details.